The Spanish rail network is among the best in Europe, with a fleet of modern high-speed AVE trains connecting major

 All tickets for long-distance and high-speed trains in Spain include a seat reservation.
 In most cases, the seat is allocated automatically, and you can indicate whether you prefer a window or aisle seat.

-When travelling by AVE, you may be able to choose a specific carriage and seat number, although you have to pay extra to do so.
+When travelling by AVE, you also have the chance to select a specific seat and carriage, although you have to pay extra to do so.
+If you want to choose a seat, you should select the button “Seating Preferences” before continuing with the payment process.

 The next step is to pay for the ticket.
 This is the stage where many overseas visitors have reported problems when trying to pay by credit card.

 Typically things go wrong for one of the following reasons:

 - Your bank refused the payment, usually because it is an unauthorised overseas transaction.
 If this happens, you should contact your bank and tell them that you will be using the card in Spain.

 - The RENFE website doesn’t recognize your credit card number or says that is invalid.
 Unfortunately, as far as I’m aware, there’s nothing you can do to fix this error.

 Fortunately, the RENFE website now accepts payments via PayPal, and, if you’re purchasing tickets from outside Spain, this is by far the best choice.